relardev/go-pattern-implement/README.md

-# Component Generator
+# Pattern Implement

-This tool generates implementation for given code(interface, function definition, etc.), for example when you want to implement caching wrapper for given interface you can pass your interface to `go-component-generator` and get implementation.
+This tool generates implementation for given code(interface, function definition, etc.), for example when you want to implement caching wrapper for given interface you can pass your interface to `go-pattern-implement` and get implementation.

 ```
 > cat inputs/cache